lavanyakottapalli/movie-service/README.md

 # movie-service

-A collecition of all movies
+A collection of all movies